centreon/centreon-documentation/fr/getting-started/create-graphical-view.md

 ---
 id: create-graphical-view
-title: Create a graphical view
+title: Créer une vue graphique
 ---

 > Only available in english for now